Chart Color Schemes

 Ulladulla has a typical household mix, with a fairly typical median household size

-Family households account for 68.8% of all households, including 20.9% that are couples with children, 36.0% that are couples without children, and 11.1% that are single parent families.
-Non-family households make up the remaining 31.2%, with lone person households at 28.8% and group households comprising 2.4% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+Family households comprise 68.8% of all households, including 20.9% couples with children, 36.0% couples without children, and 11.1% single parent families.
+Non-family households account for the remaining 31.2%, with lone person households at 28.8% and group households comprising 2.4%.
+The median household size is 2.3 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households